Rosa Montalbano's Ancestors

 ~<^>~

 Geronimo Bentivegna’s ancestry is unknown, but he lived and raised a family in the mother church parish of Sciacca, Agrigento, Sicilia, Italy.
 On most of the records found for him he is called Geronimo, but on one he is called Girolamo, which is the Italian translation for Geronimo.
-It is not known who or where he married, as a Sciacca marriage or contract record could not be found for him.
+It is not known who or where he married, as a Sciacca marriage or contract record could not be found for him, but they are the parents of three male ancestors.

-Only four mother church baptism records have been found for his children as follows — Margarita was baptized at the end of September of 1538; Giuliano sometime in early October of 1541; ancestor Cosimo; and another Margarita baptized as Margarita Joanna, on February 11, 1553.
+Only five mother church baptism records have been found for his children as follows — ancestor Filippo was baptized as Pho in May of 1536; Margarita was baptized at the end of September of 1538, but may gave died young; ancestor Giuliano sometime in early October of 1541; ancestor Cosimo; and another Margarita baptized as Margarita Joanna, on February 11, 1553.

 ~< Back to Chart >~